duttashi/duttashi.github.io/_posts/2023-04-29-to_lend_funds_or_not.md

 	- F1 score for loan status with value Charged Off (0) is 99%
 	- F1 score for loan status with value Fully Paid (1) is 100%

-Model Summary statistcis as follws below,
+Model Summary statistics as follows;

 #### Imbalanced data classification